Room-temperature antiferromagnetic resonance in NaMnAs: Experimental details

 \section{Experimental details}

 The NaMnAs single crystals studied were grown using the flux growth technique, described in detail in~Ref.~\cite{VolnyPRB22}, and prior to experiments, were kept in an evacuated quartz ampoule to avoid surface oxidation.
 Nevertheless, since solely bulk properties are targeted in our optical experiments, no relevant differences were found in the observed response of surface-degraded or freshly cleaved samples.
-The NaMnAs crystals as-grown have a plate-like shape, with the surface parallel to cleavable planes, \emph{i.e.}, perpendicular to the tetragonal ($c$) axis.
+The NaMnAs crystals, as-grown, are relatively soft and have plate-like shapes, with the surface parallel to cleavable planes, \emph{i.e.}, perpendicular to the tetragonal ($c$) axis.
+For our optical experiments, we used as-grown samples, with no additional wedging.

-The THz-infrared transmission experiments, the results of which are presented below in Figs.~\ref{fig:namnas_art_irphonons} \ref{fig:namnas_IR_faraday}, \ref{fig:namnas_IR_voigt} and \ref{fig:namnas_IR_temp}, were realized using Vertex 80v Fourier transform spectrometer.
+The THz-infrared transmission experiments, the results of which are presented below in Figs.~\ref{fig:namnas_art_irphonons} ,\ref{fig:namnas_IR_faraday}, \ref{fig:namnas_IR_voigt} and \ref{fig:namnas_IR_temp}, were realized using Vertex 80v Fourier transform spectrometer.
 The radiation from a mercury lamp was guided using light-pipe optics to the sample placed inside the superconducting or resistive coils (up to 16 and 30~T, respectively) and surrounded by the helium exchange gas.
 Three distinct configurations have been employed: (i) magneto-transmission in the Faraday geometry, with $B$ applied along the tetragonal axis of NaMnAs, see Fig.~\ref{fig:namnas_IR_faraday}.
 In this configuration, the sample was mounted on a rotation stage that enabled referencing by an open aperture.
 This allowed us to get also absolute transmission in Fig.~\ref{fig:namnas_art_irphonons}; (ii) magneto-transmission in the Voigt geometry, with $B$ applied perpendicular to the tetragonal axis, see Fig.~\ref{fig:namnas_IR_voigt}; (iii) magneto-transmission in the Faraday geometry, with the NaMnAs sample placed on a gold mirror, for measurement at a temperature varying in the range 4.2-295~K, see Fig.~\ref{fig:namnas_IR_temp}.

 In the arrangement (iii), the beam reflected by the mirror, passing effectively twice through the sample at varying temperature, was detected by an external bolometer.
 In configurations (i) and (ii), the signal was collected using a bolometer placed just below the sample, both kept at the base temperature of $T=4.2$~K. Throughout the paper, we use the notation $B_\|$ and $B_\perp$ that indicates the direction of the applied magnetic field along or perpendicular to the tetragonal axis of NaMnAs ($c$-axis).